Last updated 14 November 2024

 Councils in England and Wales also have powers to use Empty Dwelling Management Orders although it appears these powers are used infrequently.

-The Welsh Government has also, amongst other actions, established a fund remove the financial risk of councils taking enforcement action and more recently announced a national empty homes grant scheme for homeowners or prospective homeowners to make them liveable.
+The Welsh Government has also, amongst other actions, established a fund remove the financial risk of councils taking enforcement action.
+Its also established a national empty homes grant scheme for homeowners or prospective homeowners to bring empty homes back into use.

 Kate Berry, Senior Researcher, SPICe